 A Shared Memory Packet Interface (memif) has two components: A socket and an interface.
-A memif also requires a role, either master or slave.
-In most TNSR applications, it will be the master and the other endpoint will be a slave.
+A memif also requires a role, either server or client.
+In most TNSR applications, it will be the server and the other endpoint will be a client.
 A single socket may only be associated with one role type.